zzambers/thermostat-ng_web-client/README.md

 The server also binds by default on `0.0.0.0`, which can be overridden with the environment variable `HOST`.

-**Mock API endpoints:**
+This will also bring up the mock API endpoint server, which by default will run on port `8888` and bind to `0.0.0.0`.
+These can be overridden with the environment variables `MOCKAPI_PORT` and `MOCKAPI_HOST`.

-`npm run start-mockapi`
+The webserver and mockapi-server are both run as daemons.
+They can be stopped using `npm stop`.

-This will bring up the mock API endpoint server, which by default will run on port `8888` and bind to `0.0.0.0`.
-These can be overridden with the environment variables `MOCKAPI_HOST` and `MOCKAPI_PORT`.
+**Testing**

-Note: the mock-api server is run as a daemon so that it easily co-exists with the webservers mentioned above.
-When you exit the webserver process and end the Node script, the mockapi server will still be running.
-You can see this using `./node_modules/.bin/forever list`.
-Please see the documentation for [Forever](https://www.npmjs.com/package/forever).
-This process can be killed with `npm run stop-mockapi`.
-It will also be cleaned during `npm run clean`.
+Unit tests are run with both `npm run build` and `npm run verify`, but integration tests are only run on `npm run verify`.

-**Run tests:**
+To run unit tests separately from a build, use `npm test` for a one-shot test suite execution, or `npm run test-watch` to monitor test files and rerun the suite when any test file changes.

-`npm test` (one-time) or `npm run test-watch` (live-reload)
+To run integration tests separately, use `npm run integration-test`.
+This will require the embedded webserver to be running, using ex. `npm start`.

 ### Source-to-Image